duyle95/devops-with-k8s/theory.md

 Pod is an abstraction around one or more containers.
 Pods provide a context for 1..N containers so that they can share storage and a network.
 They can be thought of as a container of containers.

-They can be thought of as a container of containers.

 A deployment resource takes care of deployment.
 It's a way to tell Kubernetes what container you want, how they should be running and how many of them should be running.
 While we created the Deployment we also created a ReplicaSet object.
 ReplicaSets are used to tell how many replicas of a Pod you want